UIC supports learning and personal development

 Students can enhance their learning and development through The UIC Experience, co-curricular programs that focus on three key areas: urban exploration, inquiring minds and community.

-The Office of Diversity oversees six Centers for Cultural Understanding and Social Change that provide support to specific populations on campus and opportunities for intercultural engagement among students, faculty, staff and Chicago communities.
+The Office of Diversity oversees seven Centers for Cultural Understanding and Social Change that provide support to specific populations on campus and opportunities for intercultural engagement among students, faculty, staff and Chicago communities.